4moghDwivedi/Bildungsroman/README.md

 ## Program note
 These pieces, conceived as preludes, were my capstone assignment for my Electronic Production and Design major.
 My goal was to create "serious"/academic electronic music that would have been accessible to my 16-year old self, who mostly listened to EDM growing up.

-The title came to me from reading Brad Mehldau's intimately written autobiography.
+The title came to me from reading Brad Mehldau's intimately written autobiography, Formation.
 A bildungsroman refers to a literary genre in which the journey of a protagonist from childhood to adulthood is documented.

 I used Max/MSP for all of the synthesis and composition.
 There are no VSTs or external plugins required.
 The pieces are generative, and slight variations in each rendering can be found.